manuel71sj/FastAPI-template/README.md

-  -V, --version                   Prints current version --force                         Owerrite directory if it exists --quite                         Do not ask for features during generation --api-type [rest|graphql]       Select API type for your application --db [none|sqlite|mysql|postgresql]
+  -V, --version                   Prints current version --force                         Owerrite directory if it exists --quite                         Do not ask for features during generation --api-type [rest]               Select API type for your application --db [none|sqlite|mysql|postgresql]
                                   Select a database for your app --orm [none|ormar|sqlalchemy|tortoise|psycopg|piccolo]